IEC - Health Insurance

 In addition, because you are not in your home country anymore, you need an ‘already travelling’ policy.

-Definitely no. This mandatory requirement to have health insurance is very strict for all three categories in the International Experience Canada (IEC) program
+Definitely no. It is a mandatory requirement to have health insurance for all three categories in the IEC program

-If you cancel the health insurance you are breaching the IEC requirement which can invalidate your work permit.
+If you cancel the health insurance you are violating the conditions of your work permit, which can lead to it being revoked or invalidated.
 At the end of the Working Holiday application and before submitting it, you signed a disclosure to purchase adequate health insurance.
-There is no excuse later with “I didn’t know”.
+“I didn’t know” is not an acceptable excuse.

-Provincial health care can be a great complement to your IEC health insurance, but it’s not a substitute.
+Yes, you can.
+Provincial health care can be a great addition to your IEC health insurance.
 It covers routine medical needs, such as annual physicals and bloodwork, things usually excluded in travel insurance plans.
 That said, it doesn’t cover everything.

 Most importantly, provincial health care does not cover repatriation.
 If you suffer a serious illness, injury, or worst case death, your family would be responsible for covering the costs to bring you home.
 That can run into thousands of dollars.
 It’s not something you’d want to burden your loved ones with just to save a few hundred dollars a year on proper travel insurance.